FurryCoders/FALocalRepo/README.md

 All download operations pertaining submissions (`users`, `update` and `submissions`) support the `--retry` option to enable download retries for submission files and thumbnails up to 5 times.
 The default behaviour is to retry one time.

+All download operations support the `--save-comments` option to enable downloading and saving comments of submissions and journals.

 When downloading, submission and journal titles will be displayed in the terminal.
 Characters in the titles outside the ASCII range will be replaced with □ to avoid formatting errors.